CraftAcademyLabs/ca_course/week7/bmi_calculator_react/01_react_bmi.md

 # BMI calculator in React

+As the first challenge of this week, we will be returning to the BMI calculator.
+You have build this application once before, in Vanilla JavaScript.
+This means that you are familiar with the domain and the requirements.

+This time around, we will build the BMI calculator in React AND get an introduction to testing React applications.

+In this challenge, we will flip the process and write implementation code first and test afterwards.
+We will NOT follow the Acceptance - Unit Test Cycle (that will come later)

+## Getting staerted

-First off we need to create the react application. we will use `create-react-app` to do so.
+First off, we need to create the react application. we will use `create-react-app` to do so.
 When we scaffold our react application with it we get the basic project structure as well as Jest (the testing framework) partially configured.

 Run this command in the terminal to create a React application: